-What happens if you get caught with edibles in Texas?
+What happens if you get caught with edibles or oil in Texas?

-With restrictions loosening up slightly over the last couple of years, it means that overcoming marijuana possession charges is far more likely.
-However, this requires the proper defense tactics and a skilled defense team.
+With restrictions on weed in Texas loosening up slightly over the last couple of years, it means that overcoming marijuana possession charges is far more likely.
+However, beating a drug possession charge in Texas still requires proper defense tactics and a skilled defense team.

 More Helpful Articles by Thiessen Law Firm: